cantikapf/IR-study-companion/_chapters/032-diplomacy-and-international-politics/030-modes-diplomacy.md

 title: Modes of Diplomacy
 slug: modes-diplomacy
 abstract: Few modes of diplomaces are discussed in this chapter.
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 ## Bilateral Diplomacy

-Bilateral diplomacy refers to the conduct of relations between two sovereign states.
+**Bilateral** **diplomacy** refers to the conduct of relations between two sovereign states.
 It is the most traditional form of diplomacy, focused on advancing the specific interests of two countries within their bilateral relationship.

 **History and Key Developments**